-Northland is working on constructing a new transmission line between the Project substation and the "point of interconnection" on the Hydro One transmission system.
-There are currently two potential points of interconnection and three potential overhead line routing options, as outlined below.
+From the step-up transformer, a 115-kV single-circuit transmission line will be constructed to connect the project to the existing Hydro One transmission system circuit C2H, near Hunta.
+Two potential points of interconnection and three potential overhead line routing options were considered, as outlined below.
 All of the interconnection options are shown in Appendix B.

-- Point of connection #1 located at the intersection of Concessions 8 and 9 and Highway 668 - The overhead transmission line will go along Concessions 8 and 9 using transmission line A. - Point of connection #2 at the intersection of Concessions 6 and 7 and Highway 668 The overhead transmission line will run along Concessions 8 and 9 using transmission line A then head south along Highway 668 using transmission line C. - Point of connection #2 at the intersection of Concessions 6 and 7 and Highway 668 The overhead transmission line will go along Concessions 8 and 9 then head south along Highway 636 and west along Concessions 6 and 7 using transmission line B.
+• Option 1: Point of Connection No. 1 located at the intersection of Concessions 8 and 9 and Highway 668 - The overhead transmission line will go along Concessions 8 and 9 using transmission line A.

+- Option 2: Point of Connection No. 2 at the intersection of Concessions 6 and 7 and Highway 668 - The overhead transmission line will run along Concessions 8 and 9 using Transmission Line A then head south along Highway 668 using Transmission Line C. - Option 3: Point of Connection No. 2 at the intersection of Concessions 6 and 7 and Highway 668 - The overhead transmission line will go along Concessions 8 and 9 then head south along Highway 636 and west along Concessions 6 and 7 using Transmission Line B.